umarhassan-mitodl/cms.610-spring-2006/content/pages/related-resources.md

 Herold, Charles.
 "Game Theory; A Star Wars Sequel (Except It's Not)." _New York Times_, April 22, 2005.

-[The NPD Group Reports Annual 2004 U.S. Video Game Industry Retail Sales](http://www.npd.com/corpServlet?nextpage=corp_welcome.html) - The NPD Group provides global sales and marketing information.
+{{% resource_link "f4920f3d-bc4e-4366-9816-7a0856a0c4f3" "The NPD Group Reports Annual 2004 U.S. Video Game Industry Retail Sales" %}} - The NPD Group provides global sales and marketing information.
 They combine consumer information with point-of-sale data collected from retailers and other distribution channels across a wide range of vertical markets, including apparel, appliances, automotive, beauty, cellular, consumer electronics, food and beverage, foodservice, footwear, housewares, imaging, information technology, movies, music, software, toys, travel, and video games.

 Retro Redux-Atari Competition - It was all part of Retro Redux, a competition last weekend at the Parsons School of Design in Greenwich Village that gave nine teams of aspiring designers a mere 24 hours to create complete games based on the Atari 2600, the classic 1978 console that helped spawn iconic titles like "Asteroids," "Centipede" and "Pong."

 Schiesel, Seth.
 "Retro Redux: When Yellow Blobs Ate Other Yellow Blobs." _New York Times_, April 6, 2005.

-[A New Reality in Video Games: Advertisements](http://www.nytimes.com/glogin?URI=http://gk.nytimes.com/mem/gatekeeper.html&OQ=_rQ3D1Q26URIQ3DhttpQ3AQ2FQ2Fwww.nytimes.comQ2F2005Q2F04Q2F11Q2FtechnologyQ2F11game.htmlQ26OQ51Q3D_rQ513D1Q5126thQ5126emcQ513DthQ26OPQ3D1d37a606Q512F,2JC,aMdmeMMoQ5127,Q5127LL3,LQ512A,Q5120Q5120,oJdQ513CQ515CMFMIN,Q5120Q5120IRQ5125JQ517EQ513CoQ5125F&OP=5f3ec1Q2F6XQ7D16AsPQ7DQ27fQ246!PQ3BQ27YYAi6YQ2B_PQ7D!PQ7Df6cQ27PQ7DkQ7DQ7DYQ7DQ2BU!PQ3B) - Game publishers seek new sources of revenue to offset the growing cost of producing games, which can reach $10 million to $20 million, excluding marketing expenses.
+{{% resource_link "3c8a6a21-d999-4c2f-a92f-a365e1e761bc" "A New Reality in Video Games: Advertisements" %}} - Game publishers seek new sources of revenue to offset the growing cost of producing games, which can reach $10 million to $20 million, excluding marketing expenses.
 At the same time, advertisers are looking for new ways to reach 18- to 34-year-old males, a sought-after audience that is increasingly abandoning television (and TV commercials) and spending more time playing video games.
 The confluence of these trends is likely to make product placement in games more appealing.
 "This is the next big way publishers are talking about growing their revenue," said Evan Wilson, an industry analyst with Pacific Crest Securities.
 Mr. Wilson added that the use of commercials was "almost inevitable in mass-market games."

 Richtel, Matt.
 "A New Reality In Video Games: Advertisements." _New York Times_, April 11, 2005.